analogdevicesinc/ai8x-synthesis/README.md

 ### Accelerator Limits

 * AI84:
-  * The maximum number of layers is 32.
+  * The maximum number of layers is 32 (pooling layers do not count).
   * The maximum number of input or output channels in any layer is 64 each.
   * The weight memory supports up to 128 * 64 3×3 Q7 kernels (see [Number Format](#Number-Format)).
     However, weights must be arranged according to specific rules detailed below.
   * There are 16 instances of 16 KB data memory.
 Any data channel (input, intermediate, or output) must completely fit into one memory instance.
 This limits the first-layer input to 128×128 pixels per channel in the CHW format.
 However, when using more than one input channel, the HWC format may be preferred, and all layer output are in HWC format as well.
 In those cases, it is required that four channels fit into a single memory instance -- or 64×64 pixels per channel.
 Note that the first layer commonly creates a wide expansion (i.e., large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
 * AI85:
-  * The maximum number of layers is 32.
+  * The maximum number of layers is 32 (pooling layers do not count).
   * The maximum number of input or output channels in any layer is 512 each.
   * The weight memory supports up to 768 * 64 3×3 Q7 kernels (see [Number Format](#Number-Format)).
     When using 1-, 2- or 4 bit weights, the capacity increases accordingly.